mkierzenka/SWDevProj/report/doc.md

 *Store: this class will represent a local key-value store

 Fields:
- - map (Str-to-Str Map): the String key will map to a serialized piece of data
+ - map (Str-to-Obj Map): the String key will map to a serialized piece of data
  - networkHelper (Client): this network abstraction will allow the store to listen for messages from other nodes and send messages to other stores to request data
  - storeId (size_t): each local store will be represented by a unique numerical identifier.